JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 ## How to opt-out

-To disable hierarchical structure support, set the following option to `false` in gradle.properties:
+To disable hierarchical structure support, set the following option to `false` in your `gradle.properties`:

 ```properties
 kotlin.mpp.hierarchicalStructureSupport=false